Rob3rt-RiverAH/Cyberwarfare80_BadUSBs_FLIPPERZERO_By_lilkoko13/README.md

 Restores balance to the chaos

 🎙️ Amy Winehouse YouTube
-Opens an Amy Winehouse song (optional: add your favorite)
+Opens an Amy Winehouse song i like

-Description: "the world’s finest crackhead" (in your words — keep it respectful if publishing publicly)
+Description: "the world’s finest crackhead"

 🧼 Clear History
 Deletes all visible files and folders on the system